voytech/tabulate/README.md

 ### Java interop - fluent builders Java API.
-Old fashioned Java fluent builder API is also supported.
+Old-fashioned Java fluent builder API is also supported.
 It is needless to say it looks much less attractive:

 ```java
 Table<Employee> employeeTable =